rollwagen/aws_certification/solutions_architect/aws_certified_solutions_architect.md

 MANAGEMENT          | Decentralised      |  Centralised
 COST DIMENSIONS     | Data Transfer      |  Data Transfer & Attachment

-* **VPC Endpoints** - _enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+* **VPC Endpoints** - _privately connect VPCs to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 Instances in your VPC do not require public IP addresses to communicate with resources in the service.
-Traffic between your VPC and the other service does not leave the Amazon network._
+Traffic between VPC and the other service does not leave the AWS network._
-  * Gateway endpoint (Gateway VPC endpoint) - used purely for S3 and Dynamo DB
+  * **Gateway endpoint** (Gateway VPC endpoint) - used purely for S3 and Dynamo DB
-  * Interface endpoint (Interface VPC endpoint) - to connect to 'AWS Service APIs'
+  * **Interface endpoint** (Interface VPC endpoint) - to connect to 'AWS Service APIs'
     * VPC endpoint services (AWS PrivateLink)
   * Gateway Load Balancer endpoint